Instrument Acquisition Disorder:

 <-- This picture, from left to right, shows the mandolin, mandola, and Irish Bouzouki, for size reference.

-This mandolin has a spruce top and maple back and sides, which is a standard among mandolins of any quality.
-It was made in Korea and finished here in the states.
-This particular mandolin features the American "F" style body with the fancy points and scrolling, but includes an oval sound hole generally found on European instruments.
+This mandolin was handmade for Scott by Master Luthier Debora Amesqua in Tallahassee Florida.
+Scott worked with her throughout the design process of this remarkable instrument from the start.
+The top is hand carved from a piece of Cedar that had been cut for over a hundred years!
+The back and sides are from a piece of maple that was cut in the early 1980s, making the majority of this instrument (though newly made) around the same age as Scott!
+This mandolin features the American "F" style body with the fancy points and scrolling, but includes an oval sound hole generally found on European instruments.
 This creates a nice hybrid sound that we think fits well for Jigs...
 Peculiarities...

 Scott's Michael Kelly Legacy Mandola